VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_reconstruct.md

 ## Why It Works

 `set_geometry_from_attributes!` resolves node size/orientation attributes (`Length`, `Width`, insertion/euler angles) and instantiates node geometry from your prototypes.

+!!! details "Troubleshooting"
+    - If you get an empty figure, check that `CairoMakie.activate!()` ran before plotting.
+    - If your MTG has different column names, use explicit conventions or aliases (see [`AMAP Conventions Reference`](../geometry/amap_conventions_reference.md)).

 ## Next Step